Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Simulations

+Note that the total cost of computing $d^{(j)}$ is $\mathcal{O}(p_j)$ and thus the total cost of computing the solution of the system \eqref{eq:20} is $\mathcal{O}(p)$.
+Further, let us see how we can compute $\mu$.
+Note that if $U$ is the scaled sampling matrix, then $UU^{T}$ is a diagonal matrix with $\bar{p} \leq p$ nonzero entries on the diagonal.
+Then, from \eqref{eq:22} we have:

+and it is easy to compute the inverse of the above matrix, since it is just a diagonal matrix.
+Let us denote $J$ the index set corresponding to the indices of the nonzeros entries in the diagonal of $UU^{T}$ and let $u_{j}$ be the corresponding values, with $j\in J$.
+Taking the norm square in the equality above and using the notation $\mu= \|x+Ud^{*}\|$, we obtain the following nonlinear equation in $\mu$:

+Then, $\mu$ is the positive root of the above scalar nonlinear equation.
+Note that there are very efficient methods for finding the root of a scalar nonlinear equation, e.g., Newton method.
+Hence, for these settings, the overall complexity in the SCPG algorithm at each iteration is usually proportional to $p$. {Similarly, when $\psi(x) = |a^{T}x|^\ell$, with $\ell>2$, and $U$ is chosen as scaled sampling matrix, we can also solve the corresponding subproblems efficiently in the SCPG algorithm combining the same reasoning as above with the Sherman-Morrison formula.}

-In this section we compare algorithm SCPG with the methods proposed in \cite{CarDuc:17} and \cite{Nes:19} for the same problem \eqref{opt_prob}.
-Note that, since SCPG recovers Algorithm (4.8) in \cite{Nes:19}, we can also apply that method in the nonconvex case.
+We compare algorithm SCPG with the methods proposed in \cite{CarDuc:17} and \cite{Nes:19} which were designed for solving subproblem \eqref{opt_prob}.
+Note that, since SCPG recovers Algorithm 46 in \cite{Nes:19}, we can also apply that method in the nonconvex case.
 Recall that the update rule in \cite{CarDuc:17} is given by: